 Products to rid fleas on your pet

-Advanced effective treatment – The latest “spot on” drops are recommended and are very easy to use and last 3-4 weeks.
+Advanced effective treatment – “Spot on” drops are very easy to use and last 3-4 weeks.

 Oral medications – Daily tablets for instant relief and a quick knockdown.

-Monthly tablets – Work as an effective birth control for fleas, hence stopping the life cycle process.
+Tablets or chews – Work as an effective control for fleas, hence stopping the life cycle process.

-Shampoos & rinses – Kill fleas that are on your pet but offer no residual protection.
+Shampoos & rinses – Kill fleas that are on your pet but offer little residual protection.

 Your pet’s skin…

-If your pet is scratching or has any skin damage then it is best to have a veterinary check.
-It will require more than fl ea control alone to resolve the itch.
-If your pet does require fl ea control products, our Greencross veterinary and nursing team are fully trained in fl ea management and can assist you in choosing a product most suitable for your pet.
+If your pet is scratching or has any skin damage, then it is best to have a veterinary check.
+It will likely require more than flea control alone to resolve the itch.
+If your pet does require flea control products, our Greencross veterinary and nursing team are fully trained in flea management and can assist in choosing a product most suitable for your pet.